-I am a research associate working at the Aging Research Center, Karolinska Institute, Sweden where I have recently established myself as an independent scientist and I am building my own research group.
-In parallel I am training as a clinical psychiatrist at the North West Psychiatry Region in Stockholm, Sweden.
+I am an associate professor at the Aging Research Center, Karolinska Institute, Sweden where I have established myself as an independent scientist.
+In parallel I am training as a clinical psychiatrist at Psykiatri Nordväst, Stockholm, Sweden.
 I graduated in medicine in 2002 at Universitat Autònoma de Barcelona and obtained a PhD in Neuroscience at the same university in 2006.
-During my PhD I performed experiments in the field of Behavioral and Molecular Pharmacology using animal models of vulnerability to addiction.
+During my PhD, I performed experiments in the field of Behavioral and Molecular Pharmacology using animal models of vulnerability to addiction.
 After obtaining a PhD, my interests expanded to Cognitive Neuroscience and between 2008 and 2012 I was a postdoctoral fellow first at the Institute of Cognitive Neuroscience and thereafter at the Wellcome Trust Centre for Neuroimaging, at University College London (UCL).

 University Medical Degree